hexken/bilevin/README.md

 # TODO

 - Multiprocess same-gpu doesn't work, throws c10 throws an error during all_gather of the batch_results.
-Not that important since cpu seems to be much faster anyways.
+Not that important since we don't plan to use this parallelization scheme.
-- Gradients probably shouldn't always be scaled by world_size, since not every process contributes to the overall gradient (only the ones that solve a problem do).
-- Look into OMP_NUM_TREADS tuning when on ComputeCanada.
-- Fix relative/absolute imports, partircularly environment in slidting_tile_puzzle.py is senseitive to torchrun vs without

 # Notes
 - Order of problems seen is only deterministic for a given world_size.